WPMedia/klaxon/docs/local_setup_with_docker.md

 ## Setting up the environment

 Let's start by setting up our environment.
-If you haven't already, create a `.env` file and add the following (populating with your own preferences, where applicable):
+If you haven't already, create a `.env.local` file and add the following (populating with your own preferences, where applicable):
 ```
 HOST='localhost:3000'
 PORT=3000